 In this project, NY-based artist Aki Onda looks to trace the memories of community gardening on the East Village by composing and compiling field recordings, photographs, and texts that capture the spirit and history of these green oases.
 Many of these gardens came to life against the backdrop of an economically distressed and fractured New York City in the 1970s.
 Often seeded by local residents and community activists, these makeshift green spaces were designated for gardening, art-making, and community gatherings.
 Unlike more formal public space, these gardens inverted the economic trends of the city, flourishing during periods of recession when land values fell, then disappearing at the hands of gentrification as demands on land rose steeply.
 As such, urban gardens have functioned as an essential communal resource when needed most and a stage for neighborhoods to assemble and hold voice against developers and city authorities when communities are threatened.
 As a result of this precariousness, the number of gardens in the East Village has dropped significantly over the decades.
 While some have fastened their position by securing permanent status, many others continue to face short-term leases in the shadow of ever-rising real estate prices in Downtown Manhattan.
 How these spaces will survive in the future is still unknown.

-At this juncture, Aki Onda looks to visit a wide array of these green spaces, attending to their distinct rhythms and capturing their lived history.
+At this juncture, Aki Onda looks to visit a wide array of these green spaces during the COVID 19 pandemic from April - August 2020, attending to their distinct rhythms and capturing their lived history.
 To frame these recordings, Onda looks to borrow from and pay homage to avant-garde filmmaker Harry Smith’s East Village recordings, aural ethnographies of the neighborhood’s alleyways, corners, parks, fairs, gatherings, and get-togethers.
 Like Smith, Onda looks for the material and spiritual resonances nurtured in these communities and gardens that still emanate today.

-This project will be shown as a mixed-media installation in an exhibition titled "Listening" at Art Maebashi in Japan, from December 2020 – March 2021.
-Then, after conducting more research, Onda will make a publication of this project.
+This mixed-media installation is on view in an exhibition titled "Listening: Resonant Worlds" at Art Maebashi in Japan from December, 2020 – March 2021.